httpie/http-prompt/CONTRIBUTING.rst

     $ pyenv virtualenv 3.5.1 http-prompt

-The command means: create a virtualenv named "http-prompt" from based on Python 3.5.1.
+The command means: create a virtualenv named "http-prompt" based on Python 3.5.1.
 The virtualenv can be found at ``~/.pyenv/versions/3.5.1/envs/http-prompt``.

 To activate the virtualenv, do::